Student Enrollment Information

 *See DTaP/DTP for catch up schedule.
 Dose is valid if administered at age 10.

 2 Varicella/Chicken Pox** (Minimum age: 12 months) required for students new to Nevada, or new to District after July 1, 2011

 - 12 months through 12 years, 1st and 2nd dose should be separated by 3 months; however dose is valid if separated by 4 weeks if inadvertently administered (lab titer acceptable).

 - 13 years and older, 1st and 2nd dose must be separated by 4 weeks

 - Physician verification of past disease required for exemption

-**Live vaccines (MMR, Varicella and live,attenuated Influenza) must be separated by 28 days if not given on the same day.
-Four-day rule does not apply to live vaccines.
+**Live vaccines (MMR, Varicella and live, attenuated Influenza) must be separated by 28 days if not given on the same day.
+Four-day rule applies if the same live vaccine is administered.

 Proof of address